 - Throughout your balance exercises, and throughout the day, engage your abdominal and glute muscles, which play important roles in your ability to balance and stay steady on unstable surfaces.

 Start your journey to a healthier, more active self.
-Visit our Facebook page to learn about our wellness services and schedule a free wellness consultation online.
 Find your orthopedic expert, schedule an appointment online, or call us at (651) 968–5201 to schedule a consultation.

 More resources for you: